malversoft/tasker.vcc/README.md

 # Command sources

+Intercepting one command source or another is optional.
+You can set up which ones to intercept using the project profiles.

 The next command sources can be intercepted:

 ## Tasker voice command

+Interactively input a voice command and dispatch it.

+No profile is involved.
 Create a shortcut to the **VCC - Capture - Voice** task in your device desktop.

 Every time you run this task, [Tasker] will ask you for a voice command to dispatch.